ess-dive-community/essdive-uas/5_DataProducts.md

 [Digital elevation model](#Digital-elevation-model) |

 ## Level 3 (L3): higher-level derived data products
+The Level 3 data represent the highest-level of data processing and often utilize additional assumptions, approaches or other data to generate ecosystem data products.
+Examples include maps of land-cover / land-use, terrain feature mapping and characterization (e.g. polygonal tundra), or plant functional traits (e.g. foliar nitrogen).
+L3 datasets should include uncertainty estimates for any physical retrievals, at the pixel level or at least the image level (i.e. averaged over the entire orthomosaic).

 [Plant functional type (PFT) map](#Plant-functional-type-(PFT)-map) |
 [Foliar nitrogen](#Foliar-nitrogen) |